-Doughnut Pudding is a great recipe for when you have some doughnuts that have gone a little stale.
+Doughnut Bread Pudding is a great recipe for when you have some leftover stale doughnuts and you’re wondering what to do with them.
+Don’t throw them away!
 This dessert recipe is the perfect way to liven them up again.
 A version of bread and butter pudding with a twist!

 There aren’t many food items in the kitchen I would get excited about if they happen to go past their best.
 But stale doughnuts are definitely something to be grateful for!

 Having doughnuts in our house that actually have the chance to go a little stale is pretty hard.
 The last bag was quietly polished off in it’s entirety by Bam Bam who had noticed them on the side and had quietly snuck away with them.

 I should know by now that a quiet 3 year old usually indicates trouble!

 But, luckily, I did have a stale bag.
 I had taken advantage of a 2 for 1 off and had forgotten about the second bag.
 So, my creative kitchen imagination set to work as I stared at the bag of doughnuts.
 And, all of a sudden, this doughnut pudding recipe was born.

 The new generation of a traditional British pudding in all its jammy wonderfulness and a great recipe to use stale doughnuts!

 Serve your doughnut bread pudding warm and it’s even better with a big dollop of ice cream plonked on top.
 The kids will love this recipe, and perhaps, won’t mind so much when they see you hiding away a bag of doughnuts just for this pudding occasion.